folio-org/ui-eholdings/docs/data-layer.md

 ## Redux

-In eHoldings, data is connected on `routes` only.
+In eHoldings, only `routes` are connected to data.
 This is done via `react-redux`'s `connect` decorator.

 ``` javascript